SuhaniBharti/TaskManagement/README.md

 Task Management:

-Create, update, and delete tasks.
+To create, update, and delete tasks.

 Mark tasks as completed or in progress.